-General Thesis/Capstone Project Requirements
+General Capstone Project Requirements

-An Honors thesis/capstone project may be completed in any discipline so your topic need not be one from your major field, although students must have sufficient background knowledge in the field of choice.
-Interdisciplinary projects are also encouraged.
+An Honors Capstone project may be completed in any discipline so your topic need not be one from your major field, although students must have sufficient background knowledge in the field of choice.
+Interdisciplinary projects are encouraged and interdisciplinary thinking is required.

-A thesis/capstone project may take the form of one of the following, or another project design may be sought during the proposal phase:
+A Capstone project may take the form of one of the following, or another project design may be sought during the proposal phase: